Professional salmon fishing career advice on how to effectively set a spinning lure hook when fishing for salmon and other useful spin fishing tips.

 I've seen anglers give a little flick of their lure and drop it 30 yards away where the Tay is 100 yards plus wide.
 Again this is fine if you're just out for fresh air but I'd personally be looking to maximise my casting range by getting some 'punch' into each cast and not mess about with a half cooked casting approach unless the river is in full flood where all you have to search is the margins.
 Thump each cast of your lure across the Tay at a 'slight' upstream angle as this 'curve ball' retrieve seems by far to be the one that works best of all.
 Remember at all times that your true goal leading up to the inevitable capture of a salmon is effective 'water coverage'.

 Before I move on let's recap on the value of those above 2 points and why they are so important.
-Firstly I've never see anyone (without instruction) performing that precision cast spacing nor that consistent long range 'slightly' upstream casting angle.
-That means if you adopt these basic & proven spin fishing techniques to achieve maximum effective water coverage you will instantly be in the top 1% of 'effective' River Tay spin fishers.
+Firstly I've never see anyone (without instruction) performing that precision 10ft cast spacing movement with a consistent long range 'slightly' upstream casting angle.
+That means if you adopt this basic tactical spin fishing technique to achieve maximum effective water coverage you will instantly be in the top 1% of 'effective' River Tay spin fishers.
 Nothing in salmon fishing is rocket science and it's all about common sense & logic which is probably one of the reasons why the sport is so popular and easy to grasp once shown properly.

 When (and not before) the above key movement & cast angle points become 'automatic pilot' for you the next important part of success with spinning is to 'switch on' and not 'switch off' each time your lure hits the water.
 I agree that often a salmon will 'attack' a lure when your mind has drifted away as it can be difficult in a tranquil riverbank setting to stay 100% focussed at all times but you need to be aware of your lure's depth & speed even if you're fishing on auto pilot mode.
 It's important to adjust the retrieve depth of your lure to suit the varying water level and temperature ranges of each season and to match where salmon are likely to be holding in the water column and their eagerness to have a go.
 My take on this from experience is high and slow in the water column in freezing conditions and deeper and slightly faster in the water column in warmer water conditions.